 Navigation is an often overlooked aspect of web design, but it is an element that can make or break your success.
 You need to ensure that getting around your site is as intuitive and straightforward as possible, so that visitors can find the content and information they need without getting lost, and without getting frustrated.

 Complex products can have thousands, or even millions, of different configurations.
 Making configuration technologies available on your website can make it much easier for visitors to input their exact needs to get a head start on finding the configuration that will work for their project.
 Product configuration makes it easier for customers to purchase the exact products they need, and suppliers to engage them earlier in their project to offer any necessary engineering insight.
 They also reduce the need for intensive customer service and engineering calls and help to establish your brand as a resource for engineers and procurement professionals.
 It's a top digital customer experience trend manufacturers have been embracing this year.

 An organized online product catalog retains more customers and should be a fundamental aspect of your website.
 To learn more download our free eBook, The Manufacturers Guide To Building Effective Online Product Catalogs.

 You want prospects to get in touch with you, right?
 Make it easy by having a comprehensive contact us page that provides every possible way to reach you — form, phone number, email, and mailing address.
 Make sure to include a link to the page in your navigation menu so that visitors can access it quickly.

 Something unique that ESI implemented on this page is a "form focus."
 This is an effect triggered by mouse movement so the focus is completely placed on the form.
-Our Thomas Marketing Services conversion rate optimization experts have run tests on industrial customer websites that prove that this has improved conversion rates and submissions.
+Our Thomas Marketing Services conversion rate optimization experts run tests on industrial customer websites to make data-driven decisions and encourage more website clicks.
 Because of the focus effect, prospects can zero in on filling out the form with little distraction.

 9. Unique Content